QI

 Event typeTriggerCount

-Table 1 · Graded event types and 95-day counts. sector_rotation is tracked as structural context but excluded from grading (see below).
+Table 1 · Graded event types and 90-day counts (as of 28 June 2026). sector_rotation and a small residual of untyped events are tracked as structural context but excluded from grading (see below).

 Three evaluation windows